ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 ## Step 4: Set Voltage
 ![Setting the Voltage](setting_the_voltage.jpg)

-Connect a multimater as shown in the picture and connect the power supply.
+Connect a multimeter as shown in the picture and connect the power supply.
 Set the voltage to 29.2V and the current to a minimum by turning it all the way counter-clockwise (this is important for the next step!).
 You should hear a clicking sound as soon as the limit is reached.
 If not, turn at least 20 turns.

 **Disconnect the power supply.**